snakeleon/YouCompleteMe-x64/README.md

 that are conservatively turned off by default that you may want to turn on.

 ### Windows

+***NOTE***: Windows support is *deprecated* and *unmaintained*.
+We will do our best to keep it working, but we no longer test it in CI and there is a high likelihood of breakages.

 #### Quick start, installing all completers